 How is a Pinched Nerve Treated?

 Conditions that cause pinched nerves respond well to chiropractic care, particularly if diagnosed early.
-Back pain doctors in Waterford, MI., will prescribe a combination of treatment that includes exercises and stretches to relieve pressure on the nerve and will perform chiropractic adjustments to correct any imbalances that are affecting nerves.
+Back pain doctors in MI., will prescribe a combination of treatment that includes exercises and stretches to relieve pressure on the nerve and will perform chiropractic adjustments to correct any imbalances that are affecting nerves.